Zeldhoron/clargs/README.md

 This library remedies that for rust projects.

 A `Parser` object can be used to parse command-line arguments after configuring the `Parser`.
-Configuring the `Parser` consists of registering flags and named parameters, and (optionally) enabling or disabling some features.
+Configuring the `Parser` consists of registering flags, named parameters, aliases, and (optionally) enabling or disabling some features.

 A flag is an option that has a name and does not require an argument.
 A named parameter is an option that has a name and that does require an argument.
 An unnamed parameter is an option that is neither a flag, a named parameter, nor an argument to a named parameter.
+An alias maps one name to an option that already has another name.

+Options are identified by the name they were registered with.
+Aliases are only used during interpretation of the command-line arguments.
+As a result of this, they will never occur in the results or an error after parsing.

-All option names can contain only lower and uppercase letters and hyphens.
+All option names and aliases can contain only lower and uppercase letters and hyphens.

 The double hyphen marker is a feature that is enabled by default.
 If enabled, any arguments that follow a '--' argument are interpreted as unnamed parameters.